-Eggs aren’t good sources of vitamin D, either.
-1 egg yolk contains only 0.9 mcg of vitamin D. That’s 6% DV.
-But, when you eat an egg yolk, you consume 184 mg of cholesterol, and 1.6 gr of saturated fat, as well.
+An egg yolk contains about 0.9 mcg of vitamin D. That’s 6% DV.
+But, when you eat an egg yolk, you also consume 184 mg of cholesterol, and 1.6 grams of saturated fat.
 Increased saturated fat intake has been linked to increased risk of heart disease and stroke.
-Therefore, the American Heart Association recommends no more than 13 grams of saturated fat per day.
+Therefore, the American Heart Association recommends consuming no more than 13 grams of saturated fat per day.

-However, according to a research, fish may contain less vitamin D than the amount of vitamin D in food charts.
-That’s mainly due to the different fish diets.
-Therefore, you can’t be sure that you consume a specific dose of vitamin D from fish.
+However, according to a research, fish may contain less vitamin D than the amount in food charts.
+Vitamin D concentrations of fish depend on its diet.
+Therefore, you can’t be sure about the consumed vitamin D dose.

 |Vitamin D (mcg) |

 per 100 gr)